vtta/jlhu.io/content/2023-08/kernel-memory-tiering-status.md

 AutoNUMA relies on NUMA hinting page faults to collect access samples.
 The hotness identification algorithm is basically MRU.

-AutoNUMA has lots of problem, but it gives MemTier the basic infrastructure to work on.
+AutoNUMA has lots of problems, but it gives MemTier the basic infrastructure to work on.
 - AutoNUMA's MRU cannot capture "real" hot pages.
 (Addressed in patch 2)

-    => MemTier migrate pages based on **time taken for a hint fault to occur** instead of AutoNUMA's **first page triggering a hint fault**.
+    => MemTier migrates pages based on **time taken for a hint fault to occur** instead of AutoNUMA's **first page triggering a hint fault**.
-    This is a kind of MFU policy, but it's a bit diffcult to understand.
+    This is a kind of MFU policy, but it's a bit difficult to understand.
-    For AutoNUMA, the hint fault might have found a page that are unmapped ten round ago.
+    For AutoNUMA, the hint fault might have found a page that was unmapped ten rounds ago.
     (One round is a NUMA scanning period, roughly 60s).
     However, this page has very little possibility to be a hot page.
-    Real hot page could have only taken us one round to trigger a hint fault.
+    A real hot page could have taken only one round to trigger a hint fault.

 - AutoNUMA does not have migration overhead control.
 (Addressed in patch 2)

-    => MemTier migrate pages with a limited rate.
+    => MemTier migrates pages with a limited rate.
-    This is because fastest migration does not always mean bset application performance, one such indicator is workload responsiveness, i.e. observed latency.
+    This is because the fastest migration does not always mean the best application performance.
+    One such indicator is workload responsiveness, i.e. observed latency.

-- Original watermark machanism leaves not enough free space on upper tier to allow promotion.
+- The original watermark mechanism leaves not enough free space on the upper tier to allow promotion.

     => MemTier introduces a new watermark called **promo watermark**.
-    During migration, if the target node is nearly full, `kswapd` is waked to reclaim memory until the `promo` watermark.
+    During migration, if the target node is nearly full, `kswapd` is woken to reclaim memory until the `promo` watermark.
-    `promo` watermark is set higher than `high` watermark so that enough space could be released to facilitate promotion.
+    The `promo` watermark is set higher than the `high` watermark so that enough space could be released to facilitate promotion.
-    The demotion is implemented in memory reclaimation path.
+    The demotion is implemented in the memory reclamation path.
-    So, during the triggering of reclaiming towards `promo` watermark, the cold page will be demoted.
+    So, during the triggering of reclaiming towards the `promo` watermark, the cold page will be demoted.
-    Cold page is identified by Linux's LRU, i.e. active and inactive lists.
+    The cold page is identified by Linux's LRU, i.e. active and inactive lists.